YUM RESTAURANTS INTERNATIONAL Dubai, UNITED ARAB EMIRATES

 Our research showed that 77% of Gen Z would turn to their mobiles once the lights were switched off.
 From sacrificing lights to sacrificing their mobile data, Pizza Hut was on a mission to create a meaningful impact towards its “recipe for good” ambition: taking real climate action to reduce overall emissions in line with the WWF Paris Agreement.

-We know the young are highly engaged when it comes to social and environmental issues.
-From an inconvenient truth, we used a mobile website to create a simple and easy way to distinctively connect with and educate our target market, supporting something that is important to them and us.
+We also knew that the young generation was highly engaged when it came to social and environmental issues.
+From an inconvenient truth, we created a simple, easy and cost-effective way to distinctively connect with and educate our target market, supporting something that is important to them and us.

 Through digital banners and social media posts (promoted and organic) leading up to Earth Hour, Pizza Hut directed people to visit a simple microsite, www.offlinehour.me, where they were challenged to turn off WiFi or switch to Airplane Mode to win free pizza.